KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ISS-Map by khassel](https://gitlab.com/khassel/MMM-ISS-Map)

+1. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-ISS-Map.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Recommendation: Found `https://cdn.jsdelivr.net` in file `setup.md`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-2. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ISY by shbatm](https://github.com/shbatm/MMM-ISY)